Programie/PHPUtils/README.md

 # PHPUtils

-A collection of PHP utility functions
+A collection of PHP utility functions.